 Where To Have Lunch

 We had Pag lamb at Restoran Na Tale for the second time this past year.
-Restoran Na Tale are known to have the best Pag lamb.
+Restoran Na Tale is known to have the best Pag lamb.

 Followed by over baked pancakes with Paška ovčja skuta, Pag’s very own version of ricotta cheese.